 Worldwide, there needs to be more of a focus and research on cardiovascular diseases.
 It impacts hundreds of thousands of individuals every year, and it is the most common disease in the Maldives.
-Of all the major diseases, 37 percent of them are various types of cardiovascular disease.
+Of all the major diseases, 37% of them are various types of cardiovascular disease.

-The majority of the top diseases in Maldives are non-communicable, including different cardiovascular diseases.
-Some of the other non-communicable diseases that impact Maldives included chronic respiratory diseases, which have a mortality rate of just over 9 percent.
-Mortality rates for diabetes and other blood and endocrine diseases sits at just over 8 percent.
-Cancer is a major disease around the world that is receiving a lot of research, and the mortality rate in Maldives is sitting at 7.5 percent.
+The majority of the top diseases in the Maldives are non-communicable, including different cardiovascular diseases.
+Some of the other non-communicable diseases that impact the Maldives included chronic respiratory diseases, which have a mortality rate of just over 9%.
+Mortality rates for diabetes and other blood and endocrine diseases sit at just over 8%.
+Cancer is a major disease around the world that is receiving a lot of research, and the mortality rate in the Maldives is sitting at 7.5%.

-Unintentional injuries also have a high spot on the list of mortality rates at just over 7 percent.
-Additionally, self-harm is just over 2 percent.
+Unintentional injuries also have a high spot on the list of mortality rates at just over 7%.
+Additionally, self-harm is just over 2%.
 Injuries seem to be a lot higher on lists than other countries around the world and are avoidable.
 The unintentional injuries are tough to prevent, but self-harm is preventable with proper help and care.

-One of the most common communicable diseases is neonatal disorders (6 percent mortality rate).
-Additionally, diarrhea and lower respiratory diseases have a 5 percent mortality rate.
+One of the most common communicable diseases is neonatal disorders (6% mortality rate).
+Additionally, diarrhea and lower respiratory diseases have a 5% mortality rate.
 These are rarely seen around the world.

-Risk factors in the country include tobacco smoking, with 42 percent of current male smokers at risk and only 7 percent of females at risk of medical problems caused by tobacco smoking.
-Elevated blood pressure is also a problem, with 23 percent of the country having blood pressure problems.
-The other major risk factor in Maldives is obesity.
+Risk factors in the country include tobacco smoking, with 42% of current male smokers at risk and only 7% of females at risk of medical problems caused by tobacco smoking.
+Elevated blood pressure is also a problem, with 23% of the country having blood pressure problems.
+The other major risk factor in the Maldives is obesity.

-Zika is still a major concern in Maldives, so there are many precautions for individuals visiting the area.
-Travelers need to be aware of other diseases in the area, and have their vaccinations up-to-date before entering the Maldives.
+Zika is still a major concern in the Maldives, so there are many precautions for individuals visiting the area.
+Travelers need to be aware of other diseases in the area and have their vaccinations up-to-date before entering the Maldives.

 – Brendin Axtman